Friedrich Accum: Youth and education

 Accum was born in Bückeburg, Schaumburg-Lippe, about 50 km west of Hanover.
 His father was from Vlotho, and had been in an infantry regiment in the service of Count Wilhelm von Schaumburg-Lippe.
 In 1755, Accum's father converted from Judaism to Protestant Christianity.
 Soon after, his father married Judith Berth dit La Motte in Bückeburg.
 Judith was the daughter of a hat maker, who lived in the French community in Berlin, and the granddaughter of a refugee who suffered under the Huguenot persecutions in France.

 At the time of his conversion baptism, the senior Accum changed his name from Markus Herz to Christian Accum.
 In addition to choosing the name "Christian," Accum's father chose to emphasize his newly embraced religion by adopting the surname Accum, which derives from the Hebrew word "Akum," meaning "not-Jewish."
 It is not known whether he did this on his own initiative or because of pressure from his fiancee's family.
 After his marriage, Christian Accum opened his own soap-making shop in Bückeburg at his in-law's home.
 Nine years after his marriage to Judith, he received legal citizenship from the city.
-On 9 May 1772, his father Christian died at the age of 45; three years after the birth of Friedrich.

 Friedrich Accum attended the Bückeburg Gymnasium Adolfinum and additionally received private tutelage in the subjects of French and English.
 Following the conclusion of his studies, he finished an apprenticeship as an apothecary with the Brande family in Hanover, who were family friends.
 The Brandes also conducted business in London and were the apothecaries to the Hanoverian King of England, George III.
 As one of the leading centers for scientific research and industry at the close of the eighteenth century, London attracted the best and brightest minds of Europe.
-Accum felt the pull and relocated there in 1793.
-He found work as an assistant in another Brande apothecary located on Arlington Street.